SmartPracticeschool/llSPS-INT-130-AI-Powered-News-Search-App-Level-1-/README.md

 * **Slack Integration**: This also app can be integrated with the slack interface through a bot.
 Thus, the user can directly query the Watson Discovery News without using the Web application from the Slack app itself.

 ## Flow

-1. The user interacts with the Watson Discovery News Server via the app UI.
+1. The user interacts with the app UI(Built with Node-RED or Cloud or Local) to request relevant news content.
-2. User input is processed and routed to the Watson Discovery News Server.
-3. The Watson Discovery News Server sends user requests to the Watson Discovery Service.
+2. The app sends user requests to Watson Discovery News.
-4. The Watson Discovery Service queries the Watson News Collection.
+3. The Watson Discovery Service is continually crawling the web to update its Discovery News collection.
-5. The Watson Discovery Service sends news articles to the RSS Reader.
-6. The Watson Discovery Service responds to Slack search requests.
+4. The Watson Discovery Service responds to Slack search requests.

 ## Sample Output